rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 [bevy_mod_scripting]: https://github.com/makspll/bevy_mod_scripting

 ### [bevy_asset_loader]

 [bevy_asset_loader] by [@nikl_me] is a Bevy plugin that helps with asset loading and asset organisation.
 It greatly reduces boilerplate code for loading states and can resolve asset configuration at run time.

-This month, version `0.11.0` was released:
-- Support loading lists of files as `Vec<HandleUntyped>` or `Vec<Handle<T>>`
-- The progress of your asset loading can be tracked using [iyes_progress] (you can build loading bars now)
-- You can use the latest version together with [iyes_loopless]
-- Asset collection fields without attributes get loaded via their `FromWorld` implementations
-- Allow adding dynamic asset collection files at run time
-- File endings for dynamic asset collection files can be configured
+This month, version `0.11.0` was released.
+It supports loading lists of files as `Vec<HandleUntyped>` or `Vec<Handle<T>>`.
+This is an alternative to loading folders, which is not supported on the web.
+You can now track the loading progress of your assets with [iyes_progress] and build loading bars.
+Integrating with [iyes_loopless], gives you some benefits of stageless scheduling in current Bevy.
+Additionally, the loading of assets fields without attributes was improved.
+It now uses the `FromWorld` trait instead of `Default`.

 More improvements will likely follow for the dynamic asset story.
 One goal is to allow loading any custom values as dynamic assets.

 [bevy_asset_loader]: https://github.com/NiklasEi/bevy_asset_loader
 [@nikl_me]: https://twitter.com/nikl_me